timofruehwirth/howto/howto_figma/howto_figma.md

 ## Prototyping

-What is more, Figma lets you also prototype interface functionality by simulating user interactivity and navigation (both between pages and within different areas of the same page).
+What is more, Figma lets you also prototype interface functionality by simulating user interactivity and linking.

 ### An Easy Example: Create a Link to Another Page